Toyota Sequoia Insurance Rates

 Rates are averaged for all Toyota Sequoia models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The following list is a brief summary of the data that was touched on in this article.
+The following items are a recap of the concepts that were touched on above.

-- Drivers that tend to have accidents or serious violations pay on average $1,680 more annually than a safer driver
+- Higher risk drivers that have major violations or accidents may pay on average $1,680 more annually than a driver with a clean driving record

 Rate Tables and Charts